 Let the fresh air circulate through the house as often as you can because poor ventilation keeps the humidity and the mould spores inside.
 Here is what you can do to improve air humidity at home:

 - Bathroom.
 Consider installing an exhaust fan in your bathroom to draw the warm, humid air out.
 When the bathroom is not in use, you can leave the door or window open to let fresh air circulate.
 That will help dry out the shower cubicle and any other damp areas.

 - Kitchen.
 Install a range hood over the cooktop and use it while cooking to prevent steam building up in the kitchen.
 If there is already a range hood, make sure it’s working properly and that the filters are clean.

 - Entire home.
 If there’s a room in your house that regularly retains moisture and there’s no way to minimise that, investing in a moisture absorber might be your best move.
 Consider installing a ducted ventilation system that circulates dry air throughout your home all year round.

-When cleaning mould you should equip yourself with long rubber gloves, and preferably with a mask that covers your mouth and nose.
+When cleaning mould, you should equip yourself with long rubber gloves, preferably with a mask covering your mouth and nose.
 You can also wear protective eyewear.
-You don’t want the spores near to irritate your eyes or cause you breathing problems or migraine.
+You don’t want the spores near to irritate your eyes or cause you breathing problems or migraines.
 While cleaning open all windows.
 If the spores are going anywhere, it should be outside.